 Open July 1st, 2018 through June 30th, 2019

-Requirements: Applications are being sought from BS, MS, or PhD degree candidates with strong laboratory research background and knowledge of a wide set of molecular biology techniques.
+Requirements: Applications are being sought from PhD graduates.
 Salary is commensurate with experience.

 Faculty and their research interests:

 Alan G. Barbour, MD - Molecular pathogenesis and evolutionary biology of vector-borne infections.

 Emiliana Borrelli, PhD - The study of the dopaminergic system is approached through the generation and analysis of genetically engineered mice (knock-out mice) in which expression of dopamine receptors has been altered or abolished.
 The analysis of these mice at the molecular, biochemical and behavioral levels allows us to study the implication of dopamine receptors' signaling in the control of dopamine-regulated physiological functions which range from motor control to addiction to drugs of abuse.
 These studies are relevant to the understanding of human neurological and neuropsychiatric disorders.

 Alan L. Goldin, MD, PhD - Molecular and cell biology of sodium channels and diseases caused by sodium channel mutations.